-Local government will work to set long-term objectives for the visitor economy with a view to sharing knowledge and ideas that can strengthen communities, contribute to social wellbeing and sustain economic growth in the area.
+Local government will work to set long-term objectives for the visitor economy with a view to sharing knowledge and ideas that can strengthen communities, contributing to social wellbeing and sustain economic growth in the area.

-Local governments have a particularly important role in facilitating opportunities for their communities and visitors to participate and benefit from the visitor economy, including:
+Local governments have a particularly important role in facilitating opportunities for their local communities and visitors to participate and benefit from the visitor economy, including:

-- The role of an 'enabler' to facilitate and drive the projects and actions associated with the visitor economy; - The role in the connecting the visitor experience and local liveability, as a place needs to be a great place to live to become a great place to visit; - Local government supports the visitor economy sector; - Local government facilitates opportunities for local communities to participate, grow and promote the region; and - Local businesses, organisations and community members are also major partners in promoting, developing and marketing the local area.
+- The role of an 'enabler' to facilitate and drive the projects and actions associated with the visitor economy; - The role in connecting the visitor experience and local liveability as a place needs to be a great place to live to become a great place to visit; - Local government facilitates opportunities for local communities to participate, grow and promote the region; and - Local businesses, organisations and community members are also major partners in promoting, developing and marketing the local area.